sc0ttj/component/README.md

 `
 ```

-When your component is added to the page using `render('.container')`, the CSS above will be prefixed with the `id` or `className` of your container.
+When a component is added to the page using `render('.container')`, the CSS above is prefixed with the `id` or `className` of your container.

 _This CSS automatic "scoping"/prefixing will prevent your component styles affecting other parts of the page_.